Last Updated | August 24, 2023

 Harding University in collaboration with the Unity health-White Country Medical Center came to the conclusion that implementing the CDSS in combination with the genetic testing data will lower the emergency department visits by over 40%, and lower the hospital readmissions by over 50%.

+Some people may wonder what are examples of clinical decision support system applications?
+And the answer is right here.
 Yale and Mayo Clinic developed a specialized CDSS application for patients with head injuries.
 The application utilized the industry guidelines to advise patients with head injuries, by evaluating the severity of the injury.
 The CDS system implemented was able to significantly reduce the number of unnecessary CT scans, by carefully detailing the patients with the treatments for the head injury.

 Clinical decision support tools implemented at the Department of Veteran Affairs site in Indiana helped reduce the unnecessary lab tests by over 11%, which save as much as $150,000 to patients, without lowering the quality of the healthcare.